8.4. Configuring Publishing to an LDAP Directory

 To use the default mappers, configure each of the macros by specifying the DN pattern and whether to create the CA entry in the directory.
 To use other mappers, create and configure an instance of the mapper.
 For more information, see Section C.2, “Mapper Plug-in Modules ”.

 - In the Configuration tab, select Certificate Manager from the navigation tree on the left.
 Select Publishing, and then Mappers.The Mappers Management tab, which lists configured mappers, opens on the right.

-- To create a new mapper instance, click Select Mapper Plugin Implementation window opens, which lists registered mapper modules.
+- To create a new mapper instance, click Add.
+The Select Mapper Plugin Implementation window opens, which lists registered mapper modules.
 Select a module, and edit it.
-For complete information about these modules, see Section C.2, “Mapper Plug-in Modules ”..
-The
+For complete information about these modules, see Section C.2, “Mapper Plug-in Modules ”.

-- Edit the mapper instance, and click.See Section C.2, “Mapper Plug-in Modules ” for detailed information about each mapper.
+- Edit the mapper instance, and click OK.See Section C.2, “Mapper Plug-in Modules ” for detailed information about each mapper.